Interpretations of Max Weber's liberalism: Political views

-JP Mayer wrote a 1944 critique of Max Weber,Max Weber and German Politics: a study in political sociology.
-Published in England during the war, the work never appeared in German translation.
+JP Mayer wrote a 1944 critique of Max Weber entitled Max Weber and German Politics: a study in political sociology.
+Published in England during the war, the work has never appeared in German translation.
 Mayer had been an archivist for the Social Democratic Party (SPD) and the primary book reviewer for the Vorwärts, the SPD party paper.
 He was a target of Nazi persecution from which he escaped to England, where he became involved with the Labour Party and was a member of the faculty at the London School of Economics during the end of the Second World War.
 Mayer labelled Weber's philosophy as the "new Machiavellianism of the steel age."
 The conception of the state that Weber supported was viewed as a middle phase in a destructive tradition of German realpolitik, a tradition that Mayer saw to extend from Bismarck to Hitler.
 Mayer interpreted a "tragic" satisfaction with which Weber was seen to embrace "the empty character" of Heinrich Rickert's neo-Kantian philosophy of value.
 Mayer viewed Weber's value theory as a nihilistic contribution to the rise of National Socialism.

 Wolfgang J. Mommsen initiated debate by arguing that in the 1959 German publication of Max Weber and German Politics 1890–1920.
 Mommsen questioned the sociologist's liberal reputation.
 According to Mommsen, Weber's sociological idea of charismatic authority was evident in his political views and was "close to fascist notions of plebiscitary leadership."
 Mommsen wrote that Weber's theory of democracy "lent itself all too readily to an authoritarian reinterpretation" Mommsen also associated Weber with the rise of Hitler: "Weber's teachings concerning charismatic leadership coupled with the radical formulation of the meaning of democratic institutions, contributed to making the German people inwardly ready to acclaim the leadership position of Adolf Hitler."

 Weber's call for the democratic reform of the Wilhelmine state and his involvement in the drafting of the Weimar Constitution, had led German intellectuals in the 1950s to consider him as an authority who could justify the democratic character of the new Federal Republic of Germany.
 Mommsen's thesis, that Max Weber supported parliamentary democracy as a means to serve the power interests of the German nation-state, met a sharp response because, in Raymond Aron's words, that removed "the new German democracy of a 'founding father,' a glorious ancestor, and a spokesman of genius."